dotSlashJack/covid-risk-meter/README.md

 # covid-alert
-Code for covid-alert.org, developed for the City of Reno Public Health Emergency Advisory Board
+Code for tmrpa.org/covid-wc, developed for the City of Reno Public Health Emergency Advisory Board
->#
-This code is not yet fully implemented and is NOT intended for public use.
->#

 ### Using with AWS Lambda: